History of Game of Thrones in Timeline

 2017: Duolingo Offers High Valyrian Course

-June 8, 2018: HBO Commissions Game of Thrones Prequel Pilot
+June 8, 2018: HBO commissions Game of Thrones prequel pilot

-July 2018: Filming for Season Eight Concludes
+July 2018: Filming for Season 8 Concludes

 In July 2018, filming for season eight of Game of Thrones concluded.

-In September 2018, HBO president Casey Bloys announced that some of the four Game of Thrones prequel projects (excluding Goldman's project) had been abandoned, while others remained as possibilities for the future.
-George R. R. Martin mentioned that at least two were based on material in Fire & Blood.
+In September 2018, HBO president Casey Bloys discussed the four Game of Thrones prequel projects in development, stating that some had been abandoned while others remained possibilities.
+George R.R.
+Martin added that at least two of the projects were based on material from "Fire & Blood".

-2018: Survival Analysis of Mortality Among Game of Thrones Characters
+2018: Survival Analysis of Character Mortality

 2018: Outstanding Drama Series Emmy Award

-In 2018, a second tour of the Game of Thrones Live Concert Experience took place across cities in Europe and North America.
+In 2018, a second tour of The Game of Thrones Live Concert Experience took place across cities in Europe and North America.

 2018: First Season Released in 4K HDR on Ultra HD Blu-ray